Annapurna North Base Camp Trek

 Includes

-• Pick up & Transfer to and from Tribhuvan International Airport (TIA) to your hotel in Kathmandu.
+• Comfortable Pickup and Transfer to and from Tribhuvan International Airport to your hotel in Kathmandu.

-• One night accommodation at 3-star hotel in Pokhara (breakfasts included).
+• Two nights' accommodation at a 3-star hotel facility in Pokhara (breakfast included).

-• Standard Meals during the journey (breakfast, lunch, dinner).
+• Standard and Delicious Meals Three Times a Day during the trek (breakfast, lunch, and dinner).

-• Expert Guide (registered and licensed by the government) with accompanying porters (generally, one porter for every two clients).
-(High Camp Adventure covers the staff's meals and accommodations as well as wages, transport,insurance, and essential gear.)
+• Expert Guide (registered and licensed by the government) with local porters (generally, one porter for every two clients).
+High Camp Adventure is responsible for covering the staff’s meals and accommodations, as well as wages, transport, insurance, and essential gear).

 • Trekking Map.

-• Farewell Dinner in Kathmandu the eve of your international departure.
+• Farewell Dinner in Kathmandu before your departure.

 Excludes

-• Major meals in Pokhara (other than breakfast).
+• Major meals during your stay in Pokhara (other than breakfast).

 Dates & Availability